mmatabuena/forecastCovid/README.en.md

 ### Soporte e contacto

-Tes problemas cas paxinas?
-Comproba a documentación [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) e axudaremoste a resolvelo.
+Problems with this pages?
+Check [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we will help you to solve it.